 Job Interview Tips

 - You must do many things before you sit down and interview for a job.
 First, do your research!
 Look for job interview tips like these.
 Look into the company that you could potentially be working for, and even find out about the person who is interviewing you.
 Use resources like social media networks to investigate the company's goals, employees, and statistics.
 This way you can walk into the room confident and ready to answer questions.

-- Next, make sure you review your resume; this document basically sells you to the company.
+- Next, make sure you review your resume; this document sells your abilities to the company.
 Your resume should be up to date and tailored to fit the company's specific needs.

-- One of the most difficult aspects of a job interview are the questions that will be posed to you.
-There will be some basic questions as well as some tougher questions that you may be expected to answer.
+- One of the most difficult aspects of a job interview are the questions they will ask you.
+There will be some basic questions as well as some tougher questions that the employer expects you to answer.

 The best thing to do to be prepared to answer the questions is to know the company looking to hire you as well as you know yourself.
 Knowing your personal goals and achievements can sometimes be as challenging to answer as recalling facts about an unfamiliar institution.